arvin-shafiei/joehud/README.md

 ## Installation

+1. Download JoeHUD

-1. Put 'joehud' into your 'resources' folder.
+2. Put 'joehud' into your ‘resources’ folder.

-2. Start in servercfg.
+3. Start in servercfg.

 Do not change the name or most parts will not function.*